KartoffelToby/better_thermostat/README.md

 - Uses a temperature sensor far away from the radiators to measure the real room temperature
 - Makes your TRVs fully compatible with Google Home
-- Let your windows disable your heating (avoids programming this via automations)
+- Let your windows disable your heating (avoid programming this via an automation)
 - Your weather forecast provider will turn your heat on/off
 - Or an outside air temperature sensor can do this as well
-- Does some valve-maintenance automatically, to avoid that they will get stuck closed over summer
+- Does some valve maintenance automatically, to avoid them getting stuck closed over the summer
 - Group multiple TRVs to one (e.g. for a room with multiple radiators)
-- Enhance the default TRV Algorithm with some smartness to reduce the energy consumption
+- Enhance the default TRV Algorithm with some smartness to reduce energy consumption

 ### Which hardware do we support?